-At Implemented Portfolios Limited (IPL), we are never satisfied when it comes to doing better and our customers and the moments that matter are very important to us.
+At Implemented Portfolios Pty Ltd (IPL), we are never satisfied when it comes to doing better and our customers and the moments that matter are very important to us.
 If something goes wrong, we’re determined to make it right again.
 If you’ve had an experience with IPL that you are not satisfied with, we’re here to resolve the issue, so please talk to us.

 Client complaints (and other customer complaints) in respect of the Company’s provision of financial services in Australia will be monitored and dealt with by IPL’s Chief Operating Officer (COO).